-How to Use Real-Time Geoid Height with Arrow and Esri’s Collector for ArcGIS
+How to Use Real-Time Geoid Height with Arrow and Esri’s ArcGIS Collector

 Arrow GNSS receivers now support real-time geoid height (orthometric height) data collection on iOS and Android.
-In this video, you’ll learn how to collect geoid height with Arrow in Esri’s Collector for ArcGIS.
+In this video, you’ll learn how to collect geoid height with Arrow in Esri’s ArcGIS Collector.
 To follow along you’ll need an Arrow receiver and the latest versions of Collector and Eos Tools Pro.

-Transcript for “How to Use Real-Time Geoid Height with Arrow and Esri’s Collector for ArcGIS”
+Transcript for “How to Use Real-Time Geoid Height with Arrow and Esri’s ArcGIS Collector”

 This is Eos Positioning Systems here, today, to show you the new orthometric value capture for your altitude in Collector [for ArcGIS] on iOS.